interactivetech/pdk-llm-rag-app/README.md

 # Detailed Installation Steps
+We will show how to (in detail) setup this repo and demo for a new environment.
+We are assuming to create shared directories for storing model files:
+* `/nvmefs1/test_user` and `/nvmefs1/test_user/cache`
+Please modify this to your respective environment.

 ## Steps to Complete:
 * Install Determined Notebook template to use all the required python libraries to run